 This walk takes roughly 6 hrs and starts and ends in Prosiek.
 You can also opt, like we did, to finish in Kvačany and catch a bus back to Liptovský Mikuláš to make the walk a little shorter as the walk from Kvačany to Prosiek adds on just over an hour.
 You could also split it in two days walks and do each valley separately.
 Either way, it’s a very nice day walk with incredible views and should definitely be checked out if you’re in the area.

-Tip: Be sure to pack a lunch and bring enough water and snacks cover you for the day.
+Tip: Be sure to pack a lunch and bring enough water and snacks to cover you for the day.
 Apart from Veľké Borové, which seemed very sleepy to us, you don’t pass through any other places to buy food.

-Hike In The High Tatras National Park
+Hiking In The High Tatras National Park, Slovakia

 From Jasna, you can easily access the High Tatras National Park either by driving or jumping on a short train to Štrba or Poprad.
 We absolutely love hiking and always try to climb a country’s highest peak independently when it’s accessible and within reach.
 We had always heard that the High Tatras is home to some of the best hiking in Slovakia and in Central Europe and there are loads of walking opportunities available from short two-hour walks for families, longer hikes through valleys up to scaling majestic peaks.
 With a chance to climb some epic jagged mountains so close to hand and easily accessible from where we were, with the best months to climb being May to September, we just had to do one big hike in the High Tatras while we were in the Liptov region.

 After doing some research we discovered that you need to take a guide to hike Gerlachovský Štít, the highest mountain in Slovakia, and only a handful of the Tatras peaks can actually be visited without a mountain guide.
 After spying it peeping through the clouds one day with its conspicuously curved summit, we instantly knew that Mt Kriváň was the one we wanted to bag.
-Standing at 2,494m, while it’s not the highest peak in Slovakia, it is one of the most well-known peaks in the country and the second highest mountain that you can hike independently.
+Standing at 2,494m, while it’s not the highest peak in Slovakia, it is one of the most well-known peaks in the country and the second-highest mountain that you can hike independently.

 Climb Mt Kriváň, The National Symbol Of Slovakia